Biden, Xi Compete For Asia-Pacific Allies At Summit - UrduPoint

 Obrador will huddle with Biden on Friday when the two men are expected to address fentanyl, some of which comes through Mexico on its way into the United States.

-Xi meanwhile received a warm reception at a dinner in San Francisco on Wednesday with hundreds of US business leaders -- reportedly including Tesla's Elon Musk and Apple's Tim Cook -- who rose to their feet and clapped as he entered and gave him several rounds of applause.
+Xi also received a warm reception at a dinner in San Francisco on Wednesday with hundreds of US business leaders -- reportedly including Tesla's Elon Musk and Apple's Tim Cook -- who gave him several rounds of applause.

-The Chinese leader then hinted at the dinner that he may deploy a form of soft, even cuddly power to improve ties with the United States -- pandas.
+The Chinese leader then hinted at the dinner that he may deploy a form of soft power to improve ties -- pandas.

-The US will soon be without any of the popular big bears after three were sent back from Washington this month.

-Xi said China was considering a new batch as "envoys of friendship between the Chinese and American people."
+Three of the popular big bears were sent back from Washington this month but Xi said China was considering a new batch as "envoys of friendship."